-In the meantime the old Property Manager will continue to get the rent so it is important that prior to ending your relationship you arrange with them a way to transfer you over the next month's rent after the change to the new manager.
-If you submit the Change of Management packet as soon as you start with your new Property Manager then this should only be a one time issue the first month after you make the move.
+Meanwhile, your previous Property Manager may continue to receive rent payments.
+It's crucial that, prior to ending your relationship, you arrange a way to transfer the next month's rent from them to the new manager.
+By submitting the Change of Management packet promptly after starting with your new Property Manager, this should only be a one-time issue in the first month following the transition.

-Submitting paperwork incorrectly causes major delays with section 8.
-Remember you are dealing with the government so get it right the first time to control your destiny.
+Keep in mind that submitting paperwork incorrectly can cause significant delays with Section 8.
+Remember, you're dealing with the government, so it's essential to get it right the first time to control your own destiny.

 Need More Info?